 - Books Beyond Words - Books Beyond Words are books that support people who find pictures easier to understand than words.
 More about Beyond Words can be found on the Beyond Words website.

 Any member of UKHSA staff can visit a site library and borrow a book using the self-issue kiosks.
-Staff based on a site without a site library, or working remotely due to COVID-19 can email email@example.com and have books posted to them whether they are currently based.
+Staff based on a site without a site library, or working remotely, can email [email protected] and have books posted to them whether they are currently based.

 We also have a selection of eBooks and audiobooks in the collection, these are predominantly from BorrowBox, find out more on the BorrowBox page.